 Financial reporting standards for small-to-medium sized enterprises (SMEs)

-- a reconciliation of the financial statements to taxable income, and
+- must show a reconciliation of the financial statements to taxable income; and

 BEPS Multilateral Instrument (MLI)

 New Zealand signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (MLI) in June 2017.
-New Zealand has ratified the MLI, and the MLI is now in force in New Zealand.
+New Zealand has ratified the MLI.
+The MLI is now in force in New Zealand.